ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 =--

-We now use this fact (lemma \ref{CausalLocalityOfThePerturbativeSMatrix}) to neatly organize the system of localized [[quantum observables on interacting fields]]:
+We now use lemma \ref{CausalLocalityOfThePerturbativeSMatrix} to neatly organize the system of localized [[quantum observables on interacting fields]]:

 +-- {: .num_defn #PerturbativeGeneratingLocalNetOfObservables}